open-contracting/deploy/docs/deploy/create_server.rst

 2. Create DNS records
 ---------------------

 #.
-Create a new hostname DNS entry in `GoDaddy <https://dcc.godaddy.com/manage/OPEN-CONTRACTING.ORG/dns>`__
+Log into `GoDaddy <https://dcc.godaddy.com/manage/OPEN-CONTRACTING.ORG/dns>`__ and open DNS for open-contracting.org.

-Hostnames follow the format ``ocp##.open-contracting.org`` (ocp01, ocp02, etc.).
+   Server hostnames follow the format ``ocp##.open-contracting.org`` (ocp01, ocp02, etc.).
 Increment the number by 1 for each new server, to ensure the hostname is unique and used only once.
 To determine the greatest number, refer to GoDaddy or the `salt-config/roster <https://github.com/open-contracting/deploy/blob/master/salt-config/roster>`__ file.

+#.
+Add a new A record pointing at the server hostname.

+   * Type: A
+   * Host: ocp##
+   * Points to: IPv4 address
+   * TTL: 1 day

+#.
+If the server has IPv6, add a new AAAA record pointing at the server hostname.

+   * Type: AAAA
+   * Host: ocp##
+   * Points to: IPv6 address
+   * TTL: 1 day

 3. Apply core changes